 - 1. Other operations except for those indicated in this column are inhibited. - 2.
-Do not apply CE#f = $V{IL}$ , CE1#s = $V{IL}$ and CE2s = $V{IH}$ at the same time. - 3.
+Do not apply $CE\#f = V{IL}$ , $CE1\#s = V{IL}$ and $CE2s = V{IH}$ at the same time. - 3.
 Don't care or open LB#s or UB#s. - If WP#/ACC = VIL, the boot sectors will be protected.
 If WP#/ACC = VIH the boot sectors protection will be removed.
 If WP#/ACC = VACC (9V), the program time will be reduced by 40%. - 5.
 The sector protect and sector unprotect functions may also be implemented via programming equipment.
-See the "Sector/Sector Block Protection and Unprotection" section. - 6.
+See the "The autoselect mode provides manufacturer and device identification, and sector protection verification, through identifier codes output on DQ7-DQ0.
+The autoselect codes can be accessed in-system through the command register.
+Refer to the Autoselect Command Sequence section for more information.
+Sector/Sector Block Protection and Unprotection. - 6.
 If WP#/ACC = VIL, the two outermost boot sectors remain protected.
-If WP#/ACC = VIH, the two outermost boot sector protection depends on whether they were last protected or unprotected using the method described in "Sector/Sector Block Protection and Unprotection".
-If WP#/ACC = VHH, all sectors will be unprotected.
+If WP#/ACC = VIL, the two outermost boot sector protection depends on whether they were last protected or unprotected using the method described in "The autoselect mode provides manufacturer and device identification, and sector protection verification, through identifier codes output on DQ7-DQ0.
+The autoselect codes can be accessed in-system through the command register.
+Refer to the Autoselect Command Sequence section for more information.
+Sector/Sector Block Protection and Unprotection".
+If WP#/ACC = VIH, all sectors will be unprotected.